Statement on Slavery and Human Trafficking

 Our business

-As a professional services firm regulated in the various jurisdictions in which we operate, we have assessed the risk of modern slavery to be low in our operations.
+As a professional services firm regulated in the various jurisdictions in which we operate, we have assessed the risk of modern slavery in our operations to be low.
 We support public accountability and transparency and are committed to reporting and regularly reviewing our assessment to ensure that we are continually improving our practices.

-We confirm that we have in place systems to ensure full compliance with relevant labour laws relating to employee terms and conditions, including pay.
+We confirm that we have in place systems to ensure full compliance with relevant labour laws relating to employee terms and conditions, including pay, in each relevant jurisdiction.

 Our supply chain